 The Ipswich product responded by reeling off the first three games of the second, but each time Gavrilova fought back, Barty continued to make inroads into her serve.

-Gavrilova's frustration spilled over in the ninth game of the second set when, after coming back from 3-0 down to level at 4-4, she received a code violation for cracking her racquet.
+Gavrilova's frustration spilled over in the ninth game of the set when, soon after levelling at 4-4, she double-faulted twice and received a code violation for cracking her racquet.